dgketchum/swap-stress/README.md

 The primary workflow involves a transfer learning approach:

 1.  **Base Model Training:** A base model (either a neural network or Random Forest) is trained on the extensive Rosetta dataset.
 See `map/learning/train_nn.py` and `map/learning/train_rf.py`.
-2.  **Fine-Tuning:** The pre-trained base model is then fine-tuned using the smaller, but more accurate, laboratory dataset.
+2.  **Fine-Tuning:** The pre-trained base model is then fine-tuned using the smaller laboratory dataset.
 The core logic for this is in `map/learning/transfer_learning.py`.
 3.  **Inference:** The final model can be used to predict improved soil parameters.

-This approach leverages the broad spatial coverage of the Rosetta model while incorporating the high-fidelity information from laboratory measurements to produce more accurate soil hydraulic property estimates.
+This approach leverages the broad spatial coverage of the Rosetta model while incorporating the high-fidelity information from laboratory measurements in an attempt to produce more accurate soil hydraulic property estimates.

 ## How To Run

-Below is a practical, end-to-end outline you can adapt to your data paths and environment.

 ### Prerequisites